Personal Finance

 - 6: Taxes and Tax Planning

-- This chapter discusses the role of taxation in personal finance and its effects on earnings and on accumulating wealth.
+- This chapter discusses the role of taxation in personal finance and its effects on earnings and accumulating wealth.
 The chapter emphasizes the types, purposes, and impacts of taxes; the organization of resources for information; and the areas of controversy that lead to changes in the tax rules.

 - 7: Financial Management